Naveenaa28/Inverse-kinematic-modeling-using-robo-analyzer-/README.md

 ![image](https://user-images.githubusercontent.com/36288975/170623020-f27efc12-bb58-4f62-840d-af544ac6689e.png)

 ### PROCEDURE:
 1.Open the roboanalyzer software.

 2.Select the robot and its degrees of freedom.

-3.Change the values with the link lenght wherever necessary.
+3.Change the values of X and Y wherever necessary.

-4.Stimulate the model for forward kinematics.
+4.Stimulate the model for inverse kinematics.

-5.Plot the graph between the link and the joints.
+5.Plot the graph between the joints.

 6.Update the DH parameters of the link configuration and end effector configuration.